koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 If you'd like to support hydration on your renderer, you have to implement this interface.
 ReactDOM is implemented by these functions.

-I won't talk about Persistence and Hydration mode in this talk.
+I won't be going into detail about Persistence and Hydration mode in this talk.
-So if you are interested in them, you can see the host configs of ReactNativeFabric and ReactDOM.
+So if you are interested in them, please have a look at the host configs of ReactNativeFabric and ReactDOM.
 -->

 # HostConfig Interface \#2